demidang12/PSTAT134FinalGroupProject/README.md

 Testing to see if edit are pulled

+### To Pull the latest changed from Github

+Click new -> Terminal

+ls

+CD PSTAT134FinalGroupProject

+run: git pull origin master

-To pull any changed made to the git
+### To upload to github